gtsystem/python-remotezip/README.md

 * If the full archive content is smaller than **initial\_buffer\_size**, only one request will be needed.
 * Normally two requests are needed, one to download the central directory and one to download the archive member.
 * If the central directory is bigger than **initial\_buffer\_size**, a third request will be required.

+## Alternative modules

+There is a similar module available for python [pyremotezip](https://github.com/fcvarela/pyremotezip).